 Here’s is a real life example for you:

 In a blog post from last week, I went into detail about a behavioral problem I was having with my female goffins cockatoo, Theo.
-You can read the entire post here, but the short version is that I had to move her into my bedroom between April and July because my male umbrella cockatoo, Linus, chose this year to react to having a female share the room during breeding season.
+The short version is that I had to move her into my bedroom between April and July because my male umbrella cockatoo, Linus, chose this year to react to having a female share the room during breeding season.
 During her stay with me she developed some behavioral problems which I am now having to correct.

 As I explained in the post, Theo would scream the minute the lights were turned off for the night which would start Linus screaming in response.
 Because I live in an apartment, I couldn’t have two cockatoos screaming after bedtime hours.
 I had no choice but to give into Theo’s demands to sleep perched on me all night knowing I would have to pay the price later.
 (This, by the way, is a dangerous thing to do.
 There have been many parrot deaths reported after owners rolled over on them in their sleep.
 Believe me when I tell you that I got almost no sleep for the duration.)